solongtony/kaiserain/readme.md

 * Data-driven components
 Items, NPCs, places defined in data.
 Spells are more closely tied to code, b/c of the diverse possible affects.

+* Up ladders.
+Need to save the level state so you can come back to it.

 # Possible game additions